 In this MSI variation, the GTX 1660 has a memory of 6GB GDDR6 and a clock speed of 1815 MHz using a 192-bit memory bus and utilizes PCI-E express x16 3.0 port which makes a user work freely.
 This graphic card requires a 450W power supply and uses a 125W 8-pin power connector which is not a hi-fi demand.

 The GTX 1660 includes all the important stuff like support for DirectX 12, OpenGL 4.6, PhysX, G-Sync, as well as HDR support.
 The only thing it lacked was ray tracing support due to its emphasis on performance over quality.
 In addition to the two fans, there are also 12 air vents and a good quality heat sink that absorbs heat which helps the system by being overheated.
-With a metal plate on the back with MSI branding, the MSI Variant is fully compatible with Afterburner, so you can get the maximum performance out of the card, what else do you want?
+With a metal plate on the back with MSI branding, the MSI Variant is fully compatible with Afterburner, so you can get the maximum performance out of the card.
+Overall i would recommend it as the Best Single Slot GPU.

 Best Overall Single Slot GPU